-Which city is cheaper, Virginia Beach or Chattanooga?
+Which place is cheaper, Virginia Beach or Chattanooga?

 These are the overall average travel costs for the two destinations.

 Should I visit Chattanooga or Virginia Beach?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Located on the Tennessee River near the border of the U.S. state of Georgia, Chattanooga is Tennessee's fourth largest city and a major transportation hub.
 The city has received national recognition for the renaissance of its once dilapidated downtown and redevelopment of its riverfront, including the restoration of the historic Walnut Street Bridge.

 Virginia Beach sits on the edge of the Atlantic Ocean and the Chesapeake Bay.
 It's a popular beach destination and has many of the characteristics of most southeastern beach towns.
 There are many activities that you can enjoy and there's a concrete boardwalk that runs parallel to the water for about three miles.
 The boardwalk is a fun place to walk or bicycle.
 The beach itself is wide and sandy and is a great place to soak up some sun.
 During the summer months and school holidays it can get quite crowded and you might struggle to find a place for your towel and beach chairs.
 There are also many beach side resorts that line the water front.
 Most have pools and hot tubs where you can relax and some hotels have indoor pools as well, which can be nice during the cool winter months.